laboon/ebook/text/98_glossary_of_terms.md

 __Quality attribute__: Another (probably better) term for __non-functional requirement__.

 __Quantitative__: Able to be expressed numerically, such as "the system shall respond within 500 milliseconds".
-Contrast with __qualititative__.
+Contrast with __qualitative__.

 __Ransomware__: A kind of __malware__ which performs an unwanted action (e.g., encrypting your hard drive) and asks for money or other compensation in order to undo it.